bitcraze/bitcraze-website/src/products/crazyradio-pa.md

 Crazyradio PA is a long range open USB radio dongle based on the nRF24LU1+ from Nordic Semiconductor.
-It features a 20dBm power amplifier, LNA and comes pre-programmed with Crazyflie compatible firmware.
+It features a 20dBm power amplifier, LNA and comes pre-programmed with Crazyflie<sup>®</sup> compatible firmware.
 The power amplifier boosts the range, giving a range of up to 1km (under ideal conditions) together with the Crazyflie 2.x and up to 2km Crazyradio PA to Crazyradio PA (under ideal conditions).